msraig/CE-PolyCube/README.md

 + **ANN**: http://www.cs.umd.edu/~mount/ANN/
 + **TetGen**: http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1, we modify the source code slightly.
 + **SuiteSparse**: http://faculty.cse.tamu.edu/davis/suitesparse.html
-+ **VTK (8.2)**: https://vtk.org/download/ Only one utility program (vtudecode) requires VTK, we have provided the binary file and it is not necessary to recompile it.
++ **VTK (8.2)**: https://vtk.org/download/,  One of utility programs -- vtudecode requires VTK, we have provided the binary file and it is not necessary to recompile it.

 ### Data Preparation
 Our program takes a tetrahedral mesh (**\*.vtk**) and its feature edges (**\*.fea**) as input.
 The feature file starts with the number of feature segments **n**, followed by **n** lines, where each line contains the two vertex indices of a feature edge segment.
 You can generate tetrahedral meshes from surface meshes using **[TetGen](http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1)** or download our preprocessed data from **[here](https://drive.google.com/open?id=1KUysv4rmUIX1F5nnHKHaek5UboeCclE8)**